ddccffvv/ddccffvv.github.io/_posts/2019-03-28-finding-my-virginity.markdown

 Spotting someone with potential and the same values as Richard.

 > Brett was a great example.
 I’d first spotted his potential when he wrote an excellent note to a group of new starters.
 I began following his progress closely, and saw how he dealt with people in a personable manner and got the best out of them.
-He was someone who understood the little details of the airline industry that make all the difference; he knew management had to be accessible and visible, so would often get out and about, even rolling his sleeves up with the baggage handlers to heave bags and hear their issues from the frontline.
+He was someone who understood the little details of the airline industry that make all the difference; he knew management had to be accessible and visible, so would often get out and about, even rolling his sleeves up with the baggage handlers to heave bags and hear their issues from the front line.

 Richard wanted to offer Brett a new job.
 It didn't go as planned however: